 Engineering and construction.
-Engineering and construction firms compete on a global basis by bidding on and executing on complex, large-scale projects.
-They need a digital environment in which optimal plant designs can be produced quickly and efficiently, incorporating highly accurate cost estimation technology.
+Engineering and construction firms that work with process manufacturers compete on a global basis by bidding on and executing on complex, large-scale projects.
+They need a digital environment in which optimal plant designs can be produced quickly and efficiently, incorporating highly accurate modeling, analysis and cost estimation technology.
 In addition, these projects require software that enables significant collaboration internally, with the manufacturer, and in many cases, with other engineering and construction firms.